 Step 2: Meet with clergy

-After the wedding date has been confirmed one of the parish clergy will contact you to set up an initial meeting to get acquainted, go over basic wedding details and plan for pre-marital counseling.
-A priest from another parish with whom the couple has a close personal relationship may assist in the ceremony and preparation by prior arrangement with the rector.
+After the wedding date has been confirmed the parish clergy who will serve as your officiant will contact you to set up an initial meeting to get acquainted, go over basic wedding details and plan for pre-marital counseling.
+A priest from another parish with whom the couple has a close personal relationship may assist in the ceremony and preparation only by prior arrangement with the rector.
 The couple will have several meetings with the priest to discuss the spiritual significance of the wedding ceremony as well as scripture selections, music options, flowers and other logistics.

 Step 3: Pre-marital counseling